 - He lays the groundwork for his talk nicely by saying that the people in the audience can take the vaccine for granted, but that it wasn’t always the case.
 This is important for getting people to buy in, later, in terms of making a concerted effort to eradicate polio everywhere.

 - From 1:40 to 1:58, notice the excellent eye contact that Bruce makes with the audience.
-He sweeps the room fluidly and does not forget the people who are off to the sides and slightly behind him.
+He scans the room and includes the people who are off to the sides and slightly behind him.
 He maintains eye contact throughout his speech.
-He also projects his voice well throughout the talk even if, on occasion, he speaks fast.
+His voice is strong throughout the talk even if, on occasion, he speaks fast.

 - At 1:45, Bruce finishes a harrowing description of the effects of polio and notes that the victims (at the time) were going to spend the rest of their lives in an iron lung.
 That is pretty dramatic.
 I would have liked to see Bruce pause a bit more to let the significance of that statement sink in before moving to the next idea.
 The power of well-timed pauses should never be underestimated.